All Episodes

 You have to say that the people at the Beverly Hills Hotel are the Clippers, and the Sultan of Brunei is Donald Sterling.

-The investment group from Brunei that owns it, the Sultan essentially, are ratcheting up the enforcement of Sharia law, which is a Muslim country in Brunei.
+The investment group from Brunei that owns it, the Sultan essentially, they're ratcheting up the enforcement of Sharia law, which is a Muslim country in Brunei.

-So Jay Leno, how many how many people are Sterling killed?
+So, Jay Leno, how many people is Sterling killed?

-Those are the ten countries, and so far the only country I know of being protested by anybody is Brunei.
+Those are the 10 countries, and so far, the only country I know of being protested by anybody is Brunei and the Sultan of Brunei.

 And I've been wondering how long this was going to take.

-Frankly, given the uh, shall we say punitive nature of Sharia when it comes to homosexuality?
+Frankly, given the, shall we say, punitive nature of Sharia when it comes to homosexuality?

 I mean, it's not hidden.